espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Stone to Flesh.md

 # Stone to Flesh
 ![[systems-pf2e-icons-spells-stone-to-flesh.webp|150]]

 Manipulating the fundamental particles of matter, you convert stone into flesh and blood.
-You restore a [[Petrified]] creature to its normal state or transform a stone object into a mass of inert flesh (without stone's Hardness) in roughly the same shape.
+You restore a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Petrified]] creature to its normal state or transform a stone object into a mass of inert flesh (without stone's Hardness) in roughly the same shape.